As we move away from using fossil fuels for power, industry leaders, manufacturers, and homeowners are looking for other ways to heat homes.

-Usually made from a semiconducting material such as silicon, when light reaches the solar panel, electrons become loose – generating a flow of direct current (DC) electricity.
-Though this works best in strong sunlight, panels can generate electricity on cloudy days as well.
+Usually made from a semiconducting material such as silicon, when light reaches the solar panel, electrons become loose, generating a direct current (DC) electricity flow.
+Though this works best in strong sunlight, panels can generate electricity on cloudy days.

 Solar panels are highly recommended for those with south-facing roofs, being in the best position to capture sunlight.
 They also work well on east and west-facing roofs.
-North-facing roofs won’t capture enough sunlight to make solar panels worthwhile, however – both in terms of cost and energy production.
+However, north-facing roofs won’t capture enough sunlight to make solar panels worthwhile – both in terms of cost and energy production.
 (Source: The Eco Experts)

-Solar panels, while more affordable than heat pumps, are still a costly investment.
-The general cost of installing a system is between £5,000 – £10,000, at around £350 per panel.
-For an average-sized home requiring a 4kW system, it would cost between £6,000 – £8,000.
+While more affordable than heat pumps, solar panels are still a costly investment.
+The general cost of installing a system is £5,000 – £10,000, at around £350 per panel.
+So for an average-sized home requiring a 4kW system, it would cost between £6,000 – £8,000.
 The difference in price for a solar panel setup depends on your home size and the amount of electricity required.
 The more people in your home and the more electricity required, the higher the price.

 Although the initial price is high, several benefits will not only save you money but earn you money as well.
 On average, those using solar-generated electricity can expect to save £270 a year.
 With just these savings alone, you can expect it to take around 22-25 years to recoup your initial costs of the panels.
 However, the Smart Export Guarantee (SEG) will pay for the electricity you produce and put back into the grid.
 With this, you should expect to recoup costs within 16-20 years.

-The bigger your system size, the more money you are likely to save.
-5kW systems save homeowners £320 per year and 6kW systems result in a £430 annual saving.
+The bigger your system size, the more money you will save.
+5kW systems save homeowners £320 per year, and 6kW systems result in a £430 annual saving.
 (Source: Green Match).
 And not only can it save you money every year, but solar panels add an average of 4.1% to the value of your property.